madss/mcts/README.md

 ## Getting started

-This is as simple as

-    go build
-    ./mcts
+See the examples directory for how to use this library.

 ## Examples

-nim.go is a simple implementation of nim (or more correctly, the subtraction game), intended to show how to use the package.
+subtract is a simple implementation of nim (or more correctly, the subtraction game), intended to show how to use the package.

+tictactoe is the classic three-in-a-row game.